-Here is what users’ said during second round of testing:
+Here is what users’ said during the second round of testing:

 “I really like the key indicators highlighted on the dashboard page.
 I can see various important metrics at a glance”

-- 80% of the testers specifically mentioned about summary and key indicators being useful and a reason for them to want to come back to the platform
+- 80% of the testers mentioned explicitly about the summary and key indicators being useful and a reason for them to want to come back to the platform

 “I love the fact that I can create a custom dashboard and track metrics I am interested in”

-- All users whom we tested with found the ability to create custom dashboards very valuable
+- All users whom we tested with found the ability to create custom dashboards quite valuable

 At Parallel, we design digital products for innovative startups and enterprises.
 Translating an idea into a concept or improving the user experience of a product, we have got your back.
 Drop us a message to know more, and we will get in touch.